South Temple, Pennsylvania: Today

-South Temple is still regarded as a very desirable and affordable area of Muhlenberg Township.
-South Temple is home to two churches, both on North Temple Blvd: the Faith Evangelical Congregationalist Church, and Epiphany Lutheran Church.
-The original swimming pool still exists at 4th & Darby Avenues.
+South Temple was home to two churches, both on North Temple Blvd: the Faith Evangelical Congregationalist Church, still in existence, and Epiphany Lutheran Church, now converted to a day care center.
+The original swimming pool at 4th & Darby Avenues served the community for many years.
 Originally a public pool built by William A. Sharp and named the "South Temple Pool," it became a membership organization like all local pools in Berks County.
 The Muhlenberg Swimming Association was open to anyone who bought a $200 "share" and paid an annual fee.
 It fell into disrepair due to disagreements among the board of directors, and was abandoned until its closing in 2014.
 A favorite summer hangout of many families in Muhlenberg Township, the pool was purchased by Windsor Industries of Hamburg, PA and reopened as a privately owned, for-profit pool in the summer of 2018.
-It is currently managed by Aqua Pool and marketed to the Latino community.
+It was later managed by Aqua Pool and marketed to the Latino community.
 A $20 daily fee replaced the annual membership.
-South Temple is north of the Muhlenberg School District campus in Laureldale, making the community within easy walking distance for children attending the public schools.
+As of spring 2023, Aqua Pool no longer existed and the pool was in the process of being demolished by the township.
+South Temple is just north of the Muhlenberg Township School District campus, putting the community within easy walking distance for children attending the public schools.